mystroken/wordpruss/README.md

 ## Usage

-First of all, you have to include the autoload file of Composer to your project.
+First of all, you have to include the autoload file of Composer.

 ```php
 require 'vendor/autoload.php';
 ```

+Theme development  => Ideally into functions.php file.
+Plugin development => Ideally into /path/your-plugin-folder/your-plugin-bootstrap-file.php file

 For more information on how to configure your web server, see the [Documentation](##).

+## Contributing

+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Security

+If you discover security related issues, please email mystroken@gmail.com or use the issue tracker.

 ## License
 WordPruss is an open-sourced library licensed under the MIT license.
 See [License File](LICENSE.md) for more information.